 Non-competitive sailors run Simply Sailing, which is a group organising events like picnic trips in the river and the Solent.
 Read more about them under the Sailing section.
 There is also a regular programme of ‘quiet sails’ in the river for those who enjoy independent sailing in a less competitive atmosphere.

 In 2010 we gained recognition as an RYA (Royal Yachting Association – sailing’s governing body in the UK) Training Centre.
-There is training for junior members in the Easter holidays, in the summer half-term, and in the summer holidays.
+There is training for junior members in the Easter holidays, in the summer half-term, and in the summer holidays, depending on the tide.
 After school training is offered to local children during the summer term, and there are a number of adult training days during the summer.
 Read more in the ‘Junior Sailing’ and ‘Training’ sections under ‘Sailing’.

-Members may hire club dinghies – we have 1 RS Feva, 2 RS Quests, 2 Scows, 1 Wanderer and 7 Picos for hire at £10 per session (£50 per month) per boat, and for younger children 3 RS Teras and 6 training Oppies at £5 per session (£25 per month) per boat.
-They can be hired by contacting Melinda Measor (email@example.com,01983 760462) for a password and accessing the booking diary via the Sailing – Dinghy Bookings section of this website.
+Members may hire club dinghies – we have 1 RS Feva, 1 Laser Bahia, 2 RS Quests, 2 Scows, 1 Wanderer, and 8 Picos for hire at £10 per session (£50 per month) per boat, and for younger children 3 RS Teras and 6 training Oppies at £5 per session (£25 per month) per boat.
+They can be hired by contacting Melinda Measor (email@example.com,01983 760462) for a password and accessing the booking diary via the Sailing & Training – Dinghies for Hire and Bookings section of this website.

-A varied winter programme of popular social events is arranged (see Social page) and several special interest groups meet in the club:
+A varied winter programme of popular social events is arranged and several special interest groups meet in the club (see Social section):

 Fundraising – If you shop online, you can raise money for the club by logging on to easyfundraising.org.uk and naming your preferred charity as Get Kids Sailing at Yarmouth Sailing Club.
 Every time you shop at one of their participating stores, a small sum of money comes to the club.